mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 His specialty is pre-Worldrend text, the ancient scripts that were used before the world was torn apart.
 He's spent sixty years collecting rubbings, copying inscriptions, and developing translation methods.
 His crowning achievement is a partial dictionary of the Elder Script, the language used by the civilization that caused the Worldrend.

-He works from a cluttered study in the Silverpine Academy, surrounded by books, scrolls, and strange artifacts.
+He works from a cluttered study in the Silverpine Magical Academy, surrounded by books, scrolls, and strange artifacts.
 He's absent-minded about everyday matters but razor-sharp about his field.
 Students simultaneously adore and fear him—he's brilliant but demands excellence.

 ### Connections
-- **Institution:** Silverpine Academy (senior professor)
+- **Institution:** Silverpine Magical Academy (senior professor)
 - **Student:** Six doctoral candidates in ancient languages
 - **Collaborator:** Professor Elara Moonwhisper (combines astronomy with his linguistics)
 - **Correspondent:** Scholars across both continents